 Nanoha sees the incident in Episode 3 of the original Magical Girl Lyrical Nanoha, in which her failing to act on a possible sighting of a Jewel Seed, resulting in damage to Uminari City, as a failure that motivates herself to push herself as much as she can, resulting in her being a Workaholic averse to rest.

-In this series, Fate comes off as an unstable Yandere, who uses threats of the TSAB ON EARTH SOIL - forgetting that Earth is not under it's jurisdiction, all just because she's jealous of a relationship that a man had with Nanoha in a past life.
+In this series, Fate comes off as an unstable Yandere, who uses threats of TSAB interference ON EARTH SOIL - forgetting that Earth is not under its jurisdiction, all just because she's jealous of a relationship that a man had with Nanoha in a past life.
 The author treats this as if she's in the right.

 Moral Event Horizon: Precia crosses this in even Fate's eyes when she attacks Alicia for refusing to stand aside and let her continue to torture Fate.

 Plot-Induced Stupidity: A lot of the early plot revolves around Fate and the Sailor Moon cast coming to the worst conclusions possible and being utterly unwilling to talk to each other clearly.